Auldbrass Plantation: Subsequent sales

 In 1979, Jessica Loring sold the western section of her land, including the plantation house and outbuildings, to a company called Boise Cascade.
 Loring retained ownership of an adjacent section of the land, which corresponded to the former Old Combahee land grant and spanned more than 1850 acre.
 In the meantime, the family moved to Connecticut, taking the architectural drawings and some of the furniture with them.
 Dozens of pieces of furniture from Auldbrass (Note: Sources disagree on whether 29 or 50 pieces were auctioned off.) were auctioned off by Sotheby's in 1981, and the Metropolitan Museum of Art in New York obtained some of the house's other furniture.
 Some of the blueprints ended up in the possession of Don Misoni, an architecture fan from Wausau, Wisconsin.

 Shortly after buying Auldbrass, Boise Cascade sold it to the paper company Westvaco.
 The latter sale included a 2158 acre section of the plantation in Beaufort County and a 252 acre parcel in Hampton County.
-In turn, Westvaco offered to sell the plantation house and about 50 acre around it; at the time, though the building was listed on the NRHP, it was not well-known outside the architectural community.
+In turn, Westvaco offered to sell the plantation house and about 50 acre around it; at the time, though the building was listed on the NRHP, it was not well known outside the architectural community.
 The same year, the South Carolina Heritage Trust Foundation agreed to give the plantation legal protection from demolition, though Westvaco would continue to own the building until a new owner was found.
 Westvaco placed the plantation for sale in 1980.
-Westvaco ultimately sold the plantation house, and about 100 acre surrounding it, to a man from Yemassee in 1981; the buyer was later noted as William Mixon.
+In 1981, Westvaco ultimately sold the plantation house, and about 100 acre surrounding it, to William Mixon.
 By then, Auldbrass was one of 19 plantations remaining in Beaufort County.

 After Mixon purchased the property, the plantation house was used by a gun club which, according to Wright's grandson Eric Lloyd Wright, "parked boats in the living room, turned bedrooms into bunk rooms and made the main kitchen into a slaughter room".
 The gun club stopped maintaining the house because it was too difficult for them to do so.
-Mixon sought to sell the plantation in the mid-1980s but was unable to find a buyer who wanted to pay several hundred thousand dollars for the complex.
+Mixon sought to sell the plantation in the mid-1980s but was unable to find a buyer willing to pay several hundred thousand dollars for the complex.
 The group offered to donate the property to Clemson University, but the university declined the offer and instead constructed an academic complex nearby.
 Instead, Mixon and his partners decided to give the Beaumont County Open Land Trust an easement in exchange for a tax deduction.
-By then, Eric said that the plantation was in "terrible shape, just pathetic".
+By then, Eric said, the plantation was in "terrible shape, just pathetic".
 The heating system had stopped working, the roof's eaves had begun to sag, and the wood was in various stages of decay.
 There were also damaged windows and screens, allowing pests to enter the buildings.